Mahbod Moghadam: Career

+Genius

+In August 2009, Moghadam, Tom Lehman, and Ilan Zechory founded Rap Genius, a website that initially allowed users to annotate and interpret song lyrics.
+Moghadam inspired Lehman to build the site when he explained Cam'ron's lyric "80 holes in your shirt, there: your own Jamaican clothes" to Lehman.

+Moghadam was included in the 2013 Forbes 30 Under 30 list along with the other Rap Genius cofounders.
+In 2014, Rap Genius rebranded to Genius and expanded to support annotations for news stories, poetry, and other documents.
+Moghadam resigned from Genius that same year after receiving negative media attention when he added annotations to the manifesto written by the perpetrator of the 2014 Isla Vista killings, describing it as "beautifully written".
+His comments were described by CNN as "tasteless and creepy"; later, Genius co-founder Lehman said in a statement that the annotations "not only didn't attempt to enhance anyone's understanding of the text, but [also] went beyond that into gleeful insensitivity and misogyny."

+In 2021, Moghadam said he was angered by the "fire sale" of Genius to MediaLab that year, a deal which reportedly made Lehman and Zechory multi-millionaires but did not pay anything to him.

+Other activities

+After leaving Genius, Moghadam started an internet controversy by writing an article in Thought Catalog titled "How To Steal From Whole Foods".
+Thought Catalog later removed the article, along with the other articles Moghadam had published with the site.

+In 2015, Moghadam met Sam Kazemian and joined him as co-founder and Chief Community Officer of Everipedia, a blockchain- and wiki-based online encyclopedia.
+He left Everipedia in 2019.

+Moghadam began working at venture capital firm Mucker Capital in 2019.
+Moghadam later worked on HellaDoge, a social media platform based around the Dogecoin cryptocurrency.

+Personal life

-Moghadam is known for his "outlandish" personality and behavior.
-In 2013 he received media attention for telling Mark Zuckerberg in an interview and Warren Buffett in a tweet to "suck [his] dick", and for his later public apology to them during an onstage appearance at the TechCrunch Disrupt New York conference.
+Moghadam was known for his “outlandish” personality and behavior.
+In 2013 he received media attention for telling Mark Zuckerberg in an interview and Warren Buffett in a tweet to "suck [his] dick", and for his subsequent public apology to them during an onstage appearance at the TechCrunch Disrupt New York conference.
 He later attributed some of his behavior to a benign brain tumor that was discovered and removed in 2013.

 In August 2018, Moghadam appeared as a guest on Sacha Baron Cohen's television series Who is America?, in which Cohen adopted various disguises and personas to capture his guests behaving in embarrassing ways.
 Believing he was doing a photoshoot with a "playboy photographer" named Gio, Moghadam is shown making the Bloods gang sign and imitating shooting a gun when Cohen asks him to "do something like a black guy."
 Later Cohen has him pose in front of a green screen so he could later be photoshopped into scenes as though he is feeding starving children.

 In September 2018, Moghadam had an epileptic seizure attributable to a second brain tumor, and had brain surgery later that month.